winkj/arduino-sflow/README.md

+> :warning: **This is a library supporting older generations of flow sensors, and will likely not work for current generation of flow sensors**

 # arduino-sflow

 Unofficial Arduino driver support for Sensirion flow sensor products.
 At this point, only sensors using an I2C interface are supported.